 If you need to renew your visa ISSS advises that you plan ahead.
-More information on visa renewal can be found online at: http://travel.state.gov/visa/questions/questions_1253.html.
+More information on visa renewal can be found on the Department of State website.
 Also, you can use this site to find out the current visa processing times at the consulate nearest you, but note these are only estimates.

 Points to Remember When Applying for New Visa

 Under the United States laws and practices, the consular officer views the visa applicant as a potential immigrant and it is up to the applicant to prove that this is not the case.
 You must therefore be able to show that you have reasons for returning to your home country that are stronger than those for remaining in the U.S. “Ties” to your country are the things that bind you to your hometown, homeland, or current place of residence: job, family, or financial connections (e.g. bank accounts, property, investments, etc.).
 The consular officer may ask about your: future employment; family or other relationships; educational objectives; your educational background; long-range goals; and career prospects in your home country.
 Each person’s situation is different, of course, and there is no magical explanation or single document, certificate, or letter, which can guarantee visa issuance.
 However, since the F-1 and J-1 visas are non-immigrant visas, expressing your ties to your home country are of the utmost importance.